-2023 BAFTA (film) nominations: All Quiet on the Western Front leads with fourteen nods
+2023 EE BAFTA nominations: All Quiet on the Western Front leads with fourteen nods

-With less than a week to go until the Oscar nominations are announced, BAFTA have unveiled their illustrious line-up of contenders as awards season hots up.
+With less than a week to go until the Oscar nominations are announced, BAFTA have unveiled their own illustrious line-up of contenders.

 The surprise leader of the pack is Netflix’s powerful adaptation of All Quiet on the Western Front, with a supreme fourteen nods.